House of Commons photo

 The Nanaimo Aboriginal Centre is building the first affordable family housing project in Nanaimo since 1998: 17 units of affordable housing, some of them designated for elders, some for youth transitioning out of care, and some for survivors of domestic violence.
 This is the first certified passive house in western Canada for affordable housing.
 Passive homes use 80% less energy than conventional home constructions.
 Low energy use leads to lower operating costs, which leads to more affordability for the residents and homeowners.
 We are very proud of Nanaimo Aboriginal Centre for embracing this technology, which has been in place for 30 years in Europe.

 Another great affordable housing project that I have had the honour of being involved with is Habitat for Humanity's mid-island chapter on Vancouver Island.
 It has just opened the first two of six new affordable housing units.
 It had a fantastic amount of community support for this.
-Vancouver Island University's carpentry students dedicated 5,000 hours of labour toward this project, on which they learned about energy efficient technology building techniques and installing low-energy windows, ventilation systems, and lighting.
+Vancouver Island University's carpentry students dedicated 5,000 hours of labour toward this project, on which they learned about energy-efficient technology building techniques and installing low-energy windows, ventilation systems, and lighting.
 Interior design students were involved.
 Heavy equipment operators were involved.
 It is a wonderful community experience.
 To be part of the key ceremony where two families took ownership of two homes built by volunteers and students in an environmental and low operating cost way was a very proud moment for all of us.

 We have a number of LEED certified buildings in our region: Ladysmith Community Services Centre, the Nanaimo Fire Station No. 4, South Forks water treatment plant, and many others.
 There are about 20 all together.
 We have had great economic impact from building homes in a more energy efficient way.
-The economic impact of LEED buildings across the country for the last 10 years is estimated to have resulted in $128 billion worth of economic output.
+The economic impact of LEED buildings across the country for the last 10 years is estimated to have resulted in 128 billion dollars' worth of economic output.

 In 2014, Canada's green building industry employed more direct full-time workers than the forestry, mining, and oil sectors combined.
 This is a great place of pride for us, and a huge economic opportunity, a local employment opportunity as well as a climate change saving opportunity.